 Create a Cleaning Solution

-Fill a spray bottle with very warm water.
-Add one teaspoon of a mild dishwashing liquid.
+Fill a spray bottle with very warm water and add one teaspoon of a mild dishwashing liquid.
 Shake well to mix.
-Choose a pH-neutral dishwashing liquid that does not contain dyes or acidic (lemon, vinegar) ingredients.
+Choose a pH-neutral dishwashing liquid that does not contain dyes or any acidic ingredients like lemon or vinegar.

-You can also use a commercial marble cleaner.
+You can also use a commercial marble cleaner to clean your shower.
 Follow the directions on the product label for dilution and use.
-Do not use popular spray-on bathroom cleaners that contain acidic ingredients or chlorine bleach.
+Do not use any popular spray-on bathroom cleaners that contain acidic ingredients or chlorine bleach.

 Spray and Wipe

-Working from the top of the shower down to the bottom, spray the solution on the walls and floor.
-Use a microfiber cloth to wipe the surfaces in circular motions.
-Pay attention to areas around fixtures and drains that are prone to staining from mildew.
+Working from the top of the shower down to the bottom, spray the solution on the walls, floor, and anywhere else that incorporates marble (like the surround).
+Using a microfiber cloth, wipe the surfaces in a circular motion, paying close attention to the area around fixtures and drains that are more prone to staining from mildew.

-Use the handheld shower head or a bucket to rinse down the walls.
+Using a handheld shower head or bucket, rinse down the walls with fresh water.
 Again, start at the top and work down to the floor.
 All of the soapy residue must be rinsed away to have a shiny marble surface.

 Dry and Buff

-Use a squeegee or soft microfiber cloths to remove all of the water from the shower walls and floor.
+Using a squeegee or soft microfiber cloth, remove all of the water from the shower walls and floor.
 Finish by using a dry microfiber cloth to buff the marble.
 Work in large circles to shine every surface.

 Tackle Tough Stains